-One aspect of trustees' work is common - councils are expected to operate as a team, with all members carrying their full weight.
+One aspect of trustees' work is common--councils are expected to operate as a team, with each member carrying his/her full weight.
 As a trustee, your particular competencies and expertise might be called upon by the council or the university president, but of equal importance is your willingness to work with the other council members to advance the institution.
 This means attending council meetings regularly and coming prepared to discuss and act upon agenda items.
 Whatever the organizational structure and operating procedures established by each council, all depend upon the full commitment of their members for effective operation.